doums/milcheck/README.md

 As explained in the
 [mirror doc](https://wiki.archlinux.org/index.php/Mirrors), before
-a system upgrade i.e. `sudo pacman -Syu`, you should check that the mirrors in your mirrorlist are up to date e.g. not out of sync.
+a system upgrade i.e. `sudo pacman -Syu`, you should check that the mirrors in your mirrorlist are up-to-date e.g. not out of sync.

 ### It's not